 These consist of individual retirement savings.
 Contribution gaps can be closed through purchases, which can be deducted from taxable income.
 The same is true for contributions to private retirement plans, pillar 3a.
 This is private, tied insurance.
 You can deduct these contributions even if your income is subject to withholding tax.
 Contributions are usually capped.
 In 2019, employees can contribute no more than CHF 6,826 to pension funds.
 The assets are tied up until they retire or leave gainful employment in Switzerland.
 Early withdrawals can, however, be made to help pay for residential property or if they leave Switzerland.

-As insurance in Switzerland is still a closed book for many immigrants, we have a team of around 20 customer advisors from all over Switzerland who specialize in the special needs of immigrants and expats.
+As insurance in Switzerland is still a closed book for many newcomers, we have a team of around 20 customer advisors from all over Switzerland who specialize in the special needs of newcomers and expats.
 Our advisors have broad expertise and, of course, are multilingual.